What You Need to Know About Graphic Designer

-In the United States, there were 266,300 jobs for Graphic Designer in 2016.
+There were about 266,300 jobs for Graphic Designer in 2016 (in the United States).
 New jobs are being produced at a rate of 4.2% which is below the national average.
 The Bureau of Labor Statistics predicts 11,100 new jobs for Graphic Designer by 2026.
 The BLS estimates 26,000 yearly job openings in this field.

 The states with the most job growth for Graphic Designer are Utah, Washington, and Nevada.
 Watch out if you plan on working in Alaska, Maine, or Kentucky.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Graphic Designer